 Different Strategies to Attack Debt

 The strategy that I used above is a hybrid of a few debt pay-off strategies.
-One is Dave Ramsay’s debt snowball reduction plan, which I highly recommend (you can purchase the book in my right sidebar —Totally Money Makeover).
+One is Dave Ramsay’s debt snowball reduction plan, which I highly recommend (his book is the Total Money Makeover).
 Basically, you pay the minimum on all of your debts, and then any extra money you can find you throw towards the smallest debt that you have.
 Once that debt is paid off, then you throw all of the money that you were using to pay that debt off (its minimum payment, as well as the extra money you found to pay it down), and pay this onto your second smallest debt.
 Each time a debt is paid off, the amount of money you then use to pay the next in line grows, thus increasing the speed of paying off your debts.
 By doing this approach, your progress in the beginning is quick, and you stay motivated to continue the hard work ahead.

 A third strategy to paying off debt that I will mention here (there are many strategies out there) is to consolidate your debts to a lower interest vehicle.
-For example, if you currently have a debt of $4,000 on a credit card with an interest rate of 14% and you are paying the minimum only, it will take you 25 years to pay off, at an extra interest charge of $6,136!
+For example, if you currently have a debt of $4,000 on a credit card with an interest rate of 14% and you are paying the minimum only, it will take you a little over 20 years to pay off, at an extra interest charge of $4,166.56!
 Transfer this balance to a new credit card with 0% interest on balance transfers for 12 months.
-Then increase your monthly payments to approximately $333 per month so that you can pay the credit card debt off by the end of those 12 months.
-This would potentially save you $6,136 in interest and 25 years of payments!
+Then increase your monthly payments to approximately $333 per month so that you can pay the $4,000 credit card debt off by the end of those 12 months.
+This would potentially save you $4,166.56 in interest and 19 years of payments!
 Play around with this debt calculator to determine what best works for you.

 PAYGO—For You and the Government